 The CIC Ltd under the Act states that coffee is not to be exported directly except by the CIC.
 It however legislates and issues licenses out to private companies to be coffee dealers.
 Coffee dealers are licensed using a set of Standing Policy Guidelines.
 The Industry Regulations section manages and enforces Regulatory Functions of the industry in order for the dealers to operate within the standing policy requirements for a sustainable coffee industry.

-The regulatory and compliance functions is comprised of three key units including inspections and licensing, export and quality controls.
+The regulatory and compliance function is comprised of three key units including inspections and licensing, export and quality controls.